 If you believe you have sustained an injury in an accident, don't wait to go to the doctor.
 Find out sooner rather than later if you are injured.

-Call to initiate a claim, or to notify us that someone will be filing a claim against you.
-Have your policy number on hand, and be ready to answer some basic questions about the accident.
-Call us regardless of how little damage you see.
+Call to initiate an accident claim, or to notify us that someone will be filing a claim against you - regardless of how little damage you see.
+Have your policy number on hand, and be ready to answer some basic questions about the rear-end accident.